Why Are Restaurant Pancakes So Fluffy?

-If you’ve ever had pancakes at a diner or restaurant, you’ve probably wondered, How the heck do they make these so fluffy?
-Like, sure, homemade pancakes are great, but they rarely hit the same level of pillowy perfection you get at a restaurant.
+f you’ve ever had pancakes at a diner or restaurant, you’ve probably wondered, “Why are restaurant pancakes so fluffy?”
+Seriously—homemade pancakes are great, but they rarely match that soft, airy, melt-in-your-mouth texture.
 So, what’s the secret?
 Spoiler alert: It’s not just about the ingredients—it’s how they’re used.
-Let’s dig into the fluff factor and uncover why restaurant pancakes reign supreme.

 The Secret Ingredients Behind Fluffy Pancakes